Full Length Research Article

 The Results of SCSG_TG Film Organoleptic Quality Assessment

-The organoleptic test (Figure 1) exhibited that SCSG_TG 0 mg film (organoleptic value 3.8-6.0) and SCSG_TG 50 mg film (organoleptic value 4.1-6.3) were tended to be "disliked slightly" to "liked slightly".
+The organoleptic test (Figure 1) exhibited that SCSG_TG 0 mg film (organoleptic value 3.8-6.0) and SCSG_TG 50 mg film (organoleptic value 4.1-6.3) tended to be "disliked slightly" to "liked slightly".
 Meanwhile, for the SCSG TG 10 mg film, the panelists gave a better range value, from "neutral" to "like" (organoleptic value 4.9-6.5).
-Based on preference level by a semi qualitative assessment, it is known that the panelists gave a best assessment of "neutral" to "like" to the SCSG_TG 10 mg.
-This is also supported by the results of the Friedman test analysis, which show that the mean value of the SCSG_TG 10 mg film has the highest value of 2.22, then followed by SCSG_TG 50 mg (mean rank = 2.01), and finally SCSG_TG 0 mg (mean rank = 1.77) (p-value <0.05).
-So, the treatment of SCSG_TG concentration and shelf-life affect the organoleptic value of the panelist.
-The SCSG_TG 10 mg film is more preferred by panelists on all parameters.
+Based on preference level by a semi-qualitative assessment, it is known that the panelists gave the best assessment of "neutral" to "like" to the SCSG_TG 10 mg.
+This is also supported by the results of the Friedman test analysis, which show that the mean rank of the SCSG_TG 10 mg film has the highest value of 2.22, followed by SCSG_TG 50 mg (mean rank = 2.01), and finally SCSG_TG 0 mg (mean rank = 1.77) (p-value <0.05).
+So, the treatment of SCSG_TG concentration and shelf-life affects the organoleptic value of the panelist.
+Panelists prefer the SCSG_TG 10 mg film on all parameters.

-For the appearance parameter, panelists most preferred SCSG_TG 10 mg film at 2-week shelf life (organoleptic value: 6.5) and rated “like”.
-By semi-qualitative assessment (Table 3) the appearance of the SCSG_TG film at 2-week shelf life was considered "transparent”.
-Based on the texture parameter, panelist most preferred SCSG_TG 10 mg film at the entire shelf life (organoleptic value: 6.0-6.3) and rated “like slightly”.
-By semi-qualitative assessment the texture, SCSG_TG 10 mg film for the entire shelf life rated "smooth".
-The panelist gives the best assessment for SCSG_TG 10 mg film at 4 weeks shelf life (organoleptic value: 5.9) and rated 'like slightly' in the odor parameter.
+For the appearance parameter, panelists most preferred SCSG_TG 10 mg film at a 2-week shelf life (organoleptic value: 6.5) and rated “like”.
+By semi-qualitative assessment (Table 3), the appearance of the SCSG_TG film at 2-week shelf life was considered "transparent”.
+Based on the texture parameter, panelists most preferred SCSG_TG 10 mg film at the entire shelf life (organoleptic value: 6.0-6.3) and rated “like slightly”.
+By semi-qualitative assessment, the texture, SCSG_TG 10 mg film, for the entire shelf life was rated "smooth".
+The panelists gave the best assessment for SCSG_TG 10 mg film at 4 4-week shelf life (organoleptic value: 5.9) and rated 'like slightly' in the odor parameter.
 SCSG_TG 10 mg film at the entire shelf life was rated “slightly odor” or “slightly fishy”.
-For the flavor parameter, panelist most preferred SCSG_TG 10 mg film at 1-week shelf life (organoleptic value: 5.7) and rated “like slightly”.
-For the entire shelf life, SCSG_TG 10 mg film rated "slightly sweet".
-In addition, based on the significance test, it shows that SCSG_TG concentration treatment and shelf life affect the panelist's preference for appearance and odor parameter (p-value <0.05).
-Meanwhile, the SCSG_TG concentration treatment and shelf life do not affect the panelist's preference for the SCSG_TG texture and flavor (p-value > 0.05).
+For the flavor parameter, panelists most preferred SCSG_TG 10 mg film at 1-week shelf life (organoleptic value: 5.7) and rated “like slightly”.
+For the entire shelf life, SCSG_TG 10 mg film was rated "slightly sweet".
+In addition, based on the significance test, it shows that SCSG_TG concentration treatment and shelf life affect the panelists' preference for appearance and odor parameters (p-value <0.05).
+Meanwhile, the SCSG_TG concentration treatment and shelf life do not affect the panelists' choice for the SCSG_TG texture and flavor (p-value > 0.05).

 SCSG_TG Organoleptic Quality as the Basic Determination of Consumer Acceptance

-Based on the Panelist's acceptance percentage (Figure 2), it is known that panelists most preferred in SCSG_TG 10 mg film at 4-weeks shelf life meanwhile the SCSG_TG 0 mg at 1-week shelf-life film was like slightly.
+Based on the panelists' acceptance percentage (Figure 2), it is known that panelists most preferred the SCSG_TG 10 mg film at a 4-week shelf life, while the SCSG_TG 0 mg film at a 1-week shelf life was rated 'liked slightly'.
 This graphic shows that SCSG_TG is organoleptically acceptable to panelists because the acceptance percentage is more than 25%.

 Figures & Tables

-there are three or more live test animals after administration of a dose of 2000 mg/kg, the test material is said to be safe and non-toxic.
-The material tested in this study is fish gelatin, it is known that fish is a nutritious food ingredient and is rich in amino acids as a building block for protein [17].
-Therefore, it can be said that SCSG_TG is a material that has safety for use and does not have a toxic effect.
+There are three or more live test animals after administration of a dose of 2000 mg/kg; the test material is said to be safe and non-toxic.
+The material tested in this study is fish gelatin; it is known that fish is a nutritious food ingredient and is rich in amino acids as a building block for protein [17].
+Therefore, it can be said that SCSG_TG is a material that is safe for use and does not have a toxic effect.
 In addition to the absence of mortality, the toxicity test also did not find any behavioral signs associated with toxicity, such as vomiting, convulsions, bleeding, and increased respiration.
 The signs of toxicity can be seen from changes in the behavior of test animals, including increased respiration, tremors, seizures, and itching [18].
 A substance is declared to have a toxic effect if it causes a weight loss in test animals of more than 10% of the initial body weight [19].

-The results of the descriptive test of the appearance parameters are in accordance with the statement [20] in which the observed fish gelatin showed a transparent and al-most appearance less film.
-According to [21] stated that the concentration of gelatin can affect the appearance of the film.
-In his research, the higher the concentration of gelatin, the more transparent the resulting film is.
+The results of the descriptive test of the appearance parameters are in accordance with the statement [20], in which the observed fish gelatin showed a transparent and almost colorless film.
+According to [21], the concentration of gelatin can affect the appearance of the film.
+In his research, the higher the concentration of gelatin, the more transparent the resulting movie is.
 The smooth texture of the SCSG_TG film is derived from the gelatin concentration.
 In this study, the concentration of gelatin used in each treatment is the same (10 ml of SCSG).
-According to [21] the higher the concentration of gelatin, the smoother the texture on the surface of the film.
-Furthermore, the addition of sorbitol to the SCSG_TG film was also used to reduce friability or increase elasticity of the fish gelatin film [13].
+According to [21], the higher the concentration of gelatin, the smoother the texture on the surface of the film.
+Furthermore, the addition of sorbitol to the SCSG_TG film was also used to reduce friability or increase the elasticity of the fish gelatin film [13].

 Referring to research [22], catfish gelatin has a characteristic fishy flavor.
-The fishy smell or unpleasant flavor in catfish which is a type of freshwater fish comes from geosmin and 2-methylisoborneol compounds [23].
+The fishy smell or unpleasant flavor in catfish, which is a type of freshwater fish, comes from geosmin and 2-methylisoborneol compounds [23].
 These compounds are produced by several species of cyanobacteria and bacteria [24].
-These compounds will be synthesized by algae or bacteria and then dissolve into water which will be absorbed by fish through the gills, skin, and digestive tract [23].
+Algae or bacteria will synthesize these compounds and then dissolve into water, which fish will absorb through the gills, skin, and digestive tract [23].
 Flavor is one of the factors that can determine the delicacy of a food related to the sense of smell.
-Common problems with gelatin products derived from fish are fishy odor or a fishy smell and are less liked by consumers [22].
+Common problems with gelatin products derived from fish are fishy odor or a fishy smell, and they are less liked by consumers [22].
 The odor flavor (fishy) and slightly odor (slightly fishy) from the SCSG_TG film are derived from the raw material for making the SCSG_TG film, which is striped catfish.
-According to [25] gelatin is a “flavorless” food ingredient (unflavored).
-The slightly sweet flavor in SCSG_TG is obtained from the film material, namely sorbitol which gives a sweet flavor [26].
+According to [25], gelatin is a “flavorless” food ingredient (unflavored).
+The slightly sweet flavor in SCSG_TG is obtained from the film material, namely sorbitol, which gives a lovely flavor [26].
 Referring to Figure 2, it can be said that the SCSG_TG film is organoleptically acceptable to consumers (not rejected).
 According to [27] a product is organoleptically acceptable to consumers if the percentage of "dislike" (reject) criteria is <25%.
 So, it can be said that the SCSG_TG film can be accepted according to the organoleptic assessment that has met the standards.

-This study shows that 10 mg SCSG_TG film has the best preference value, especially from appearance, odor, and flavor parameters.
+This study shows that the 10 mg SCSG_TG film has the best preference value, especially in terms of appearance, odor, and flavor parameters.
 Transparency, odorless, and tasteless are the essential characteristics that most determine the commercial quality of gelatin [28].
-It can be said that SCSG_TG 10 mg film can be made as commercial gelatin and as food packaging.
-Usually, transparent film packaging has a higher demand in the market be-cause customers can clearly see the food they will consume.
+It can be said that the SCSG_TG 10 mg film can be made from commercial gelatin and used as food packaging.
+Usually, transparent film packaging has a higher demand in the market because customers can clearly see the food they will consume.
 Moreover, transparent film packaging can indicate that the packaging does not contain an additive ingredient because of its clean appearance.
 Fish gelatin is a good film material because it is transparent and almost colorless [29].

 Conclusively, based on toxicity limit test orally, striped catfish skin gelatin film modified with TG (SCSG_TG) was non-toxic.
-From the average organoleptic value, it is known that SCSG_TG 10 mg film has the highest preference value of the panelists meanwhile the SCSG_TG 0 mg film has the lowest preference value of the panelists.
-In addition, based on the significance test, it shows that SCSG_TG concentration treatment and shelf life affect the panelist's preference for appearance and odor parameter (p-value <0.05).
-Meanwhile, the SCSG_TG concentration treatment and shelf life do not affect the panelist's preference for the SCSG_TG texture and flavor (p-value >0.05).
-This is also supported by the results of the Friedman test analysis, which show that the mean value of the SCSG_TG 10 mg film has the highest value of 2.22, then followed by SCSG_TG 50 mg (mean rank = 2.01), and finally SCSG_TG 0 mg (mean rank= 1.77) (p-value <0.05).
-Therefore, the treatment of SCSG_TG concentration and shelf life affect the organoleptic value of the panelist.
+From the average organoleptic value, it is known that the SCSG_TG 10 mg film has the highest preference value of the panelists, while the SCSG_TG 0 mg film has the lowest preference value of the panelists.
+In addition, based on the significance test, it shows that SCSG_TG concentration treatment and shelf life affect the panelists' preference for appearance and odor parameters (p-value <0.05).
+Meanwhile, the SCSG_TG concentration treatment and shelf life do not affect the panelists' choice for the SCSG_TG texture and flavor (p-value >0.05).
+This is also supported by the results of the Friedman test analysis, which show that the mean rank of the SCSG_TG 10 mg film has the highest value of 2.22, followed by SCSG_TG 50 mg (mean rank = 2.01), and finally SCSG_TG 0 mg (mean rank = 1.77) (p-value <0.05).
+Therefore, the treatment of SCSG_TG concentration and shelf life affects the organoleptic value of the panelist.

 Acknowledgement

-The authors gratefully acknowledge financial support from the Institut Teknologi Sepuluh Nopember for this work, under project scheme of the Publication Writing and IPR Incentive Program (PPHKI) 2023.
-This research also supported by Laboratory of Zoology and Animal Engineering at Department of Biology, ITS.
+The authors gratefully acknowledge financial support from the Institut Teknologi Sepuluh Nopember for this work, under the project scheme of the Publication Writing and IPR Incentive Program (PPHKI) 2023.
+This research is also supported by the Laboratory of Zoology and Animal Engineering at the Department of Biology, ITS.

 Conflict of Interest